 Bunny Painting- A cute bunny with primary color paints.
 She’s using a fine brush to match the size of the little bunny.
 This hand painted bunny can also be used as an ornament!

-Cutting Leaves- A great outdoor activity.
-We love to do activities outdoor.
-This is perfect if you have a space for table and chair to set up for your kids.
+Cutting Leaves- We love to do activities outdoor.
+This is perfect if you have a space for table and chair to set up for your kids either in your patio or garden.
 She’s actually sitting in an adult garden chair doing her leaves cutting.
-She’s using a pre-k scissor.
+She’s using a child safe scissor.

 Sticking Easter Window Clings- I let her stick each letters at the glass door by giving her the letter /H/ first then /A/ and so on until she finished everything and I let her read the words she created.
 Audrey started to read words when she was two years old.